If you’ve noticed rat sounds or signs of rat damage in your attic, you’re probably wondering what your next steps are.

 They’ll also eat dog food and dried goods and kill small animals like lizards and birds.

 Are Rats Nesting in Your Attic?
 We Can Help!

 Have rats taken over your attic?
 It’s time to reclaim your space!

 If your DIY rat removal efforts have failed or you need professional help, it may be time to contact a local pest control company.

 Fortunately, we have a broad network of reputable partners in your area that can help.

-The cost of rat removal services will vary depending on the severity of your infestation, the extent of existing rat damage, and the degree of habitat and structural modification needed to keep rats out.
+The cost of rat removal will vary based on a wide assortment of factors, including the severity of the infestation, the type of control method(s) used, and the size of the area to be treated.